AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 > You will need to fund these accounts with Testnet Ether and Algo

-> You will need access to 3 ethereum testnet endpoints, and 6 algorand testnet endpoints: `we will provide some, but it is recommended that you create your own`
+> You will need access to 3 ethereum testnet endpoints, and 6 algorand testnet endpoints (3 for `indexer` and 3 for `algod`): `we will provide some, but it is recommended that you create your own`

 ## Ethereum Contract Deployment